If the Princes does not want to be found, the Princess will not be found. ~ Joyce Carol Oates, ’48 Clues into the Disappearance of My Sister’

 Shelf Discovery

-Check out other books that are coming out in November 2024 (click here – Source: PW) and have a peak at books to be released in December 2024 (click here – source: PW); and another source of upcoming releases (click here – Source: GoodReads).
-Big names and must-read titles are great, but I encourage you to also keep an eye on the debut novels and self-published books; some of them sound promising!
+Check out other books that are coming out in December 2024 (click here – source: PW) and have a peak at books to be released in January 2025 (click here – source: PW); and here is another source of upcoming releases (click here – Source: GoodReads).
+While bestselling books often steal the spotlight, it’s worth paying attention to debut novels and self-published books, as many of them have great potential.
+Keep discovering!

 Literary News